-- For partnerships, complete the IR7P to provide attribution details for all partners. - For LTCs, complete the IR7L to provide attribution details for all owners.
+- partnerships, complete the IR7P to provide attribution details for all partners, or - LTCs, complete the IR7L to provide attribution details for all owners.

 Show the details for each partner or owner on the relevant form.
-If there are more than two partners or owners use additional IR7P or IR7L forms.
-You can print them from our website ird.govt.nz as you need them.
+If there are more than 2 partners or owners, use additional IR7P or IR7L forms.
+You can print them from our website ird.govt.nz